This story was originally published by KFF Health News.

 An estimated 181,000 people were homeless in California in 2023 — about 30 percent of the nation’s total.
 The number living outside, more than two-thirds of California’s total, increased 6.9 percent over the previous year.

-Sign up for the Reasons to be Cheerful newsletter.The state’s leaders, including Democratic Governor Gavin Newsom, have struggled to make inroads against the mounting public health and political crisis — despite marshaling unprecedented taxpayer resources.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.The state’s leaders, including Democratic Governor Gavin Newsom, have struggled to make inroads against the mounting public health and political crisis — despite marshaling unprecedented taxpayer resources.

 “We have a huge problem on our hands, and we have a lot of health plans and municipalities saying, ‘We need you,’” Jain said.